linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480s-maximized.md

 ![SPI BIOS flash chip closed view]({{ site.baseurl }}/images/T480s/4_bios_chip_orientation.jpg)

-First, connect the clip of the CH341A or similar (Raspberry Pi Pico was used in the sample commands) programmer to the chip.
+First, connect the clip of your chosen SPI programmer (Raspberry Pi Pico was used in the sample commands) to the chip.
 Next, connect the programmer to the USB port of your other Linux-based computer with flashrom installed.
 In my setup, the red wire should be where the dot is (the dot indicates pin 1).
 Here, please also see the flashing guide for the T430.

 Use flashrom/flashprog to check the chip you are connected to: